Calcio storico fiorentino

+It is organised during the celebrations of St. John the Baptist, with the final held annually on 24 June, the saint's feast day.

 History

-Renaissance Era
+Renaissance era

-Calcio was reserved for rich aristocrats who played every night between Epiphany and Lent.
-Even popes, such as Clement VII, Leo XI and Urban VIII, played the sport in Vatican City.
-The games could get violent as teams vied to score goals.
-A variation of Calcio Fiorentino was most likely played in the 15th century as well, as a match was organized on the Arno river in 1490, notable as a day so cold the waters were completely frozen.
+According to the legend, playing violent games was a way to train young soldiers, and calcio was born out of this rugby-like military training when the aristocrats turned it into a fully-fledged sport.

-On another famous occasion, the city of Florence held a match on February 17, 1530, in defiance of the imperial troops sent by Charles V, as the city was under siege.
+On another famous occasion, the city of Florence held a match on 17 February 1530, in defiance of the imperial troops sent by Emperor Charles V, as the city was under siege.
 The "noble game" was played in Piazza Santa Croce, only by distinguished soldiers, lords, noblemen and princes.

 A version of rules for the game were first recorded by Giovanni de' Bardi in the late 16th century.

 Modern revival

-Interest in Calcio waned in the early 17th century.
-However, in 1930 it was reorganized as a game in Kingdom of Italy, under Benito Mussolini.
+Interest in calcio waned in the early 17th century.
+However, in 1930 it was reorganised as a game in the Kingdom of Italy, under Benito Mussolini.
 It was widely played by amateurs in streets and squares using handmade balls of cloth or animal skin.
-Today, three matches are played each year in Piazza Santa Croce in Florence in the third week of June.
+Today, three matches are played each year in Piazza Santa Croce, in Florence, in the third week of June.
 A team from each quartiere of the city is represented: